This is the persistent question among my friends. How do you cut the cord and still watch all the different sports you want?

 You can also buy add ons for $5 at a time.

-This combined with my digital antenna is pretty much all I need… or so I thought.
+This combined with my apple tv and roku is pretty much all I need… or so I thought.

 The other day I wanted to watch something on ESPNews.
 We are still within our 30 days so I called on over to switch to it.
 Alas, they don’t allow that channel as a streaming option.

 All in all I spent quite a bit of time and a little bit of money to solve my problem.
 I was highly motivated to see this particular game.